Skip to main content

 Performance

-The M4 chip inside the iPad Pro is the same silicon found in MacBook Pros.
-For note-taking, that means apps open instantly, handwriting recognition is near-real-time, and you'll never hit a performance wall no matter how many apps you stack on screen.
+The M5 chip inside the iPad Pro gives note-taking apps far more headroom than they need.
+Apps open instantly, handwriting recognition is near-real-time, and you'll rarely hit a performance wall no matter how many apps you stack on screen.
 The iPad Pro also includes a LiDAR scanner, which unlocks augmented reality features useful for architecture, medicine, and design students.

 Apple Pencil Pro